Ann E. Reisch is a real estate expert with a specialization in property management and leasing.

 Typical matters involve premises liability issues related to property operations, maintenance and management activities.
 Other common issues involve security, leasing, property inspections and community association/board activities.
 Property types include apartment communities, shopping centers, office buildings, mixed-use properties, parking garages, industrial warehouses, single family homes and community & homeowner associations.

 Ann has been retained in more than 150 litigation matters with a balanced history of working with both plaintiff and defense counsel.

 She has a B.S. in Business Administration with a Minor in Psychology, is licensed in Florida as a Real Estate Broker and Community Association Manager and is a Certified Commercial Investment Member, Certified Property Manager and Real Property Administrator.
-She is a past Chair of the national Industry Standards Advisory Board for the Institute of Real Estate Management.
-Additionally, she serves IREM on the Ethics Committee and as an appointed Governing Councillor.
+She is a past national Chair of the Industry Standards Advisory Board for the Institute of Real Estate Management.
+Additionally, she serves IREM on the Ethics Committee and as an elected Governing Councillor.
 Ann has also held many other nationally appointed positions in the past and has served as President of the local IREM chapter.

 BackgroundQ: Please list your professional accreditations, degrees, licenses, and certificates granted:

 A: B.S.
 Business Administration - Illinois State University